Why Draper Esprit doubled down on its status as a publicly listed VC – TechCrunch

 [TechCrunch note: The firm then drew up a 2×2 matrix, with geography on one side, and skillset on the other.
 Draper Esprit divided the world into niches where it was strong and weak, and geographies where it was strong and weak.
 Where it was weak twice, it would partner with other funds, perhaps investing in them.
 This helped ensure ready deal flow.]

-By partnering, we put ourselves into an area where we could benefit from their talent [and geographic focus,] and they benefit from our capital, and it has been a phenomenal success.
+By partnering, we put ourselves into an area where we could benefit from their talent [and geographic focus], and they benefit from our capital, and it has been a phenomenal success.
 We are now in about 42 funds across Europe.
 The first commitment was with £75 [million] and we’ve just committed a second £75 [million] to the program.
 So, we’re at £150 million, [making us] one of the largest private commercial investors.

 What’s your take on Ireland, and do you see it as more than a gateway to Europe?